UCLAdeepvision/CS188-Projects-2023Winter/_posts/2023-02-26-team32-trajectory-prediction.md

 self.mix = nn.Linear(args['node_enc_size']*2, args['node_enc_size'])
 ```

-The attention output is concatenated with the original encoding and a GNN is then used to aggregate node context [5].
-The GNN is implemented using GAT in lines 222-251 of ```pgp_encoder.py``` in the source as: [6]
+The attention output is concatenated with the original encoding and a GNN is then used to aggregate node context [3].
+The GNN is implemented using graph attention (GAT) in lines 222-251 of ```pgp_encoder.py``` in the source as: [4]

 ```
 class GAT(nn.Module):